alexanderthurn/free-artist-gallery-kit/README.md

 - Validate and sanitize all user inputs
 - Set proper file permissions on upload directories
 - Consider adding CSRF protection for admin actions

+## If you are changing files locally in admin/images or img/upload and dont want them to be tracked, call

+git update-index --assume-unchanged admin/images/* git update-index --assume-unchanged img/upload/* git update-index --assume-unchanged img/gallery/*

 ## License